npg70/galbreath-old/sources/list-of-inhabitants-upon-the-duke-of-argylls-property-in-kintyre-1792.md

 - Rows 19-20 The most notable is [Archibald Galbreath](/people/galbreath-archibald-1760.md) and Jean Corbett.
 - Rows 12-17 the family of William Johnson and [Margaret Galbreath](/people/galbreath-margaret-1762.md), Marget being the sister of Archibald above.
 - Rows 22-24 the family of Robert Johnstone and [Rachel Galbreath](/people/galbreath-rachel-1765.md).
 Robert was William's younger brother, and Rachel was younger sister of Archibald above (with some creative accounting for her age).
-- Rows 7 and 8   It is suspected he remarried to Mary Campbell after Maraget Dunlop's death.
+- Rows 7 and 8  [William Galbreath](/people/galbreath-william-1736.md) is suspected to be the father of Archibald, Margaret and Rachel.
+Their mother Margaret Dunlop is not listed.
+It is suspected he remarried to Mary Campbell after Maraget Dunlop's death.
 - Rows 1-6 are the children of [Henry Galbreath](/people/galbreath-henry-1739.md) b.
 1739 and Agnes Armour.
 Henry died in 1789.
 It would seem Amour died before 1792 as well.
 Henry's parents and grandparents where [William Galbreath](/people/galbreath-william-1701.md) / Maragaret Kilpatrick and [James Galbreath](/people/galbreath-james-1672.md) / Mary Fleming.
 It is not clear how Henry connects with the other families listed.
 Of note Magaret married Nathienal McNair and immigrated to Canada.

 TBD: